Skip to main content

 Using surgery and a skin graft to straighten the fingers

-Similar to a fasciectomy, except an additional area of skin is removed; a skin graft from elsewhere in the body can be used to replace the removed skin.
+Similar to a fasciectomy, except an additional area of skin is removed; a skin graft from elsewhere in the body is used to replace the removed skin.

 • general anaesthetic (you're asleep) or local anaesthetic (your hand is numbed)

-• 2 procedures are needed – 1 to straighten the fingers and then around 4 days later, another procedure to add the skin graft
+• 2 procedures are needed – 1 to straighten the fingers and then another procedure to add the skin graft

 • contractures less likely to come back than with a standard fasciectomy but recovery times can be longer